Yamato-Security/hayabusa/README.md

 The sets of detections rules to load are based off of the official lists in the Sigma project.
 Details are explained in [this blog post](https://blog.sigmahq.io/introducing-sigma-rule-packages-releases-76043ce42e81).
 You can easily turn off the wizard and use Hayabusa in its traditional way by adding the `-w, --no-wizard` option.

+### Core Rules

+The `core` rule set enables rules that have a status of `test` or `stable` and a level of `high` or `critical`.
+These are high quality rules of high confidence and relevance and should not produce many false positives.
+The rule status is `test` or `stable` which means no false positives were reported for over 6 months.
+Rules will match on attacker techniques, generic suspicious activity, or malicious behavior.
+It is the same as using the `--exclude-status deprecated,unsupported,experimental --min-level high` options.

+### Core+ Rules

+The `core+` rule set enables rules that have a status of `test` or `stable` and a level of `medium` or higher.
+`medium` rules most often need additional tuning as certain applications, legitimate user behavior or scripts of an organization might be matched.
+It is the same as using the `--exclude-status deprecated,unsupported,experimental --min-level medium` options.

+### Core++ Rules

+The `core++` rule set enables rules that have a status of `test` or `stable` and a level of `medium` or higher.
+These rules are bleeding edge.
+They are validated against the baseline evtx files available at the SigmaHQ project and reviewed by multiple detection engineers.
+Other than that they are pretty much untested at first.
+Use these if you want to be able to detect threats as early as possible at the cost of managing a higher threshold of false positives.
+It is the same as using the `--exclude-status deprecated,unsupported --min-level medium` options.

+### Emerging Threats (ET) Add-On Rules

+The `Emerging Threats (ET)` rule set enables rules that have a tag of `detection.emerging_threats`.
+These rules target specific threats and are especially useful for current threats where not much information is available yet.
+These rules should not have many false positives but will decrease in relevance over time.
+When these rules are not enabled, it is the same as using the `--exclude-tag detection.emerging_threats` option.
+When running Hayabusa traditionally without the wizard, these rules will be included by default.

+### Threat Hunting (TH) Add-On Rules

+The `Threat Hunting (TH)` rule set enables rules that have a tag of `detection.threat_hunting`.
+These rules may detect unknown malicious activity, however, will typicially have more false positives.
+When these rules are not enabled, it is the same as using the `--exclude-tag detection.threat_hunting` option.
+When running Hayabusa traditionally without the wizard, these rules will be included by default.

 ## Caution: Anti-Virus/EDR Warnings and Slow Runtimes